 Gray Baynes + Shew is an award-winning architectural practice, based in Oxford.
 We are passionate about good design and careful customer service.
 We work across a range of business sectors including Education and Healthcare and create buildings for all kinds of people and organisations.
 Environments for work, for learning, for healing, for rest, for play or for worship – people are always at the heart of the spaces we create.

-We have three partner architects, each with their own areas of expertise, who collaborate across sectors and projects to maximise the benefits of their experience for clients and end users.
+We have two partner architects, each with their own areas of expertise, who collaborate across sectors and projects to maximise the benefits of their experience for clients and end users.

 Over the years our architectural practice has received a number of architectural awards, the results of some of our work has helped to change history and you will recognise some of our architectural designs and notable projects.

 As part of our customer focused service we guarantee that one of our partner architects is responsible for every project and manages the team from inception to final certificate.

 St Thomas House was built in 1893 as the Vicarage to St Thomas the Martyr's Church next door.
 The architect was Clapton Crabb Rolfe, nephew of architect William Wilkinson, who designed many of the gothic villas in the Walton Manor area of North Oxford.
 St Thomas House was Grade II listed in 1972.
 We are fortunate here to have a spacious garden and ample parking for clients, a rarity in Oxford city centre.